wenfanwu/schism-toolbox/README.md

 ## Notes

-This toolbox was written with reference to the [fvcom-toolbox](https://github.com/pwcazenave/fvcom-toolbox) developed by Dr. Geoff Cowles et al.
+This toolbox was written referring to the [fvcom-toolbox](https://github.com/pwcazenave/fvcom-toolbox) developed by Dr. Geoff Cowles et al.

 ## Limitations (To-do List)